Our People

 Administrative Assistant

 Domenique is currently studying a Bachelor of Primary Education through Curtin University and works as a School Learning Support Officer at Griffith East Public School.
 As the first in her family to attend university, she understands the challenges and triumphs of studying in a regional area.
-Now part of the CUC team, Domenique is passionate about supporting others on their own education journey.

-In 2025, she became apart of the CUC Western Riverina team as an Administration Assistant and brings a kind and approachable presence to the Centre.
+In 2025, she became apart of the CUC Western Riverina team as an Administrative Assistant and brings a kind and approachable presence to the Centre.
 Always ready with a smile, Domenique is here to assist students with administrative matters and help make their study experience as smooth as possible.

 Our Board